Make a Submission to the Parliamentary inquiry into a NSW Human Rights Act by 3 July 2026!

 BEING – Mental Health Consumers, Wayahead, and Mental Health Carers NSW Advocacy Toolkit: Protecting Rights, Protecting Mental Health: https://being.org.au/wp-content/uploads/2026/02/Advocacy-Toolkit_Protecting-Rights-Protecting-Mental-Health.pdf

-Campaign for an Australian Human Rights Act fact sheets which include the below listed fact sheets: https://www.humanrightsact.org.au/resources/factsheets
+Campaign for an Australian Human Rights Act fact sheets on different rights that could be protected in a Human Rights Act: https://www.humanrightsact.org.au/resources/factsheets

 Get in touch if you need more support